Uncertainty components in profile likelihood fits: Introduction

 \section{Introduction}

 Measurement results are usually reported not only quoting the total uncertainty on the measured values, but also their breakdown into uncertainty components -- usually the statistical uncertainty, and one or more components of systematic uncertainty.
-A consistent propagation of uncertainties is of upmost importance for global analyses of measurement data, such as, for example, the determination of the anomalous magnetic moment of the muon~\cite{Davier:2010nc}, of the parton distribution functions of the proton~\cite{Amoroso:2022eow}, measurements of $Z$-boson properties at LEP1~\cite{ALEPH:2005ab}, and of the Higgs-boson properties at the LHC~\cite{ATLAS:2016neq}.
+A consistent propagation of uncertainties is of upmost importance for global analyses of measurement data, such as, for example, the determination of the anomalous magnetic moment of the muon~\cite{Davier:2010nc}, of the parton distribution functions of the proton~\cite{Amoroso:2022eow}, measurements of $Z$-boson properties at LEP1~\cite{ALEPH:2005ab}, and of the top-quark mass~\cite{CMS:2022kqg} and Higgs-boson properties~\cite{ATLAS:2016neq} at the LHC.
 In high-energy physics experiments, different techniques are used for obtaining this decomposition, depending on (but not fundamentally related to) the test statistic used to obtain the results.

-The simplest statistical method consists in comparing a measured quantity or distribution to a model, parameterised in terms of the physical constants to be determined, and fixed using the best estimates of the auxiliary parameters (detector calibrations, theoretical predictions, etc) on which the model depends.
+The simplest statistical method consists in comparing a measured quantity or distribution to a model, parameterised only in terms of the physical constants to be determined.
+Auxiliary parameters (detector calibrations, theoretical predictions, etc) on which the model depends are fixed to their best estimates.
 The measured values of the physical constants result from the maximization of the corresponding likelihood.
 The curvature of the likelihood around its maximum is determined only by the expected fluctuations of the data, and yields the statistical uncertainty of the measurement\footnote{The curvature of the likelihood around its maximum only provides a lower bound on the standard deviation of the estimator in the general case (Cram\'{e}r--Rao inequality).
 Much of the discussion in this paper will be about the maximum likelihood estimator, which is asymptotically efficient, i.e. for which the equality is reached.}.
-Systematic uncertainties are obtained by repeating the procedure with varied models, obtained from the variation of the auxiliary parameters within their uncertainty.
+Systematic uncertainties are obtained by repeating the procedure with varied models, obtained from the variation of the auxiliary parameters within their uncertainty, one parameter at a time~\cite{vanDyk:2023tqz}.
 Each variation represents a given source of uncertainty.
 The corresponding uncertainties in the final result are usually uncorrelated by construction, and are summed in quadrature to obtain the total measurement uncertainty.

 When using this method, different measurements of the same physical constants can be readily combined.
 When all uncertainties are Gaussian, the Best Linear Unbiased Estimate (BLUE)~\cite{Lyons:1988rp,Valassi:2003mu} results from the analytical maximization of the joint likelihood of the input measurements, and unambiguously propagates the statistical and systematic uncertainties in the input measurements to the combined result.